earthytonez/earthyappz/apps/curation/content/about.md

 ---
 title: About
-meta_title: About EarthyResources
+meta_title: About Statichunt
 description: ''
 layout: "default"
 draft: false
 ---
-EarthyResources is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.
+Statichunt is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.

 #### Feedback